MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-msi.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Specifies the types of events that Windows Installer records in its transaction log for each installation.
 The log, Msi.log, appears in the Temp directory of the system volume.

 When you enable this policy setting, you can specify the types of events you want Windows Installer to record.
 To indicate that an event type is recorded, type the letter representing the event type.
 You can type the letters in any order and list as many or as few event types as you want.